ankaAR/bestiario5e/_creatures/giant-vulture.md

 ***Keen Sight and Smell.*** The vulture has advantage on Wisdom (Perception) checks that rely on sight or smell.

-***Pack Tactics.*** The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones